ElpisTser/local-network-text-transfer/README.md

 ### Screens

 - **Connection Screen**
-  - Enter the server URL manually or scan the QR code provided by the server
+  - Enter the server URL manually or scan the QR code displayed in the server terminal
   - Performs a `GET /ping` request to verify connectivity
   - Displays connection status and navigates to the next screen upon success
 - **Text Transfer Screen**